 First, the plot.
 Joe (Mack) MaKatozi is an American fighter pilot.
 His plane crashes under mysterious circumstances over the ocean and he’s rescued by a Russian trawler.
 He soon finds himself in a camp where people just ‘disappear.’
 Everyone there is a from another country and they seem to have been abducted for information they might have.
 With the help of an Englishman, Mack manages to escape.

 The ace up his sleeve is that he’s Native American, and was taught the old ways of the bow, hunting, and tracking.
 Knowing his ancestors crossed over into the Americas via the Bering Strait, he faces a long trek across Russia to get there.
 All along he’s being tracked by the Soviet Army, and in particular Alekhin, a Yakut.

 Along the way, he meets people.
-So help him, others try to hinder him. some become friends and allies.
+Some help him, others try to hinder him.
+Some become friends and allies.
 It’s a story of simple survival and the way it’s written, it shows that technology isn’t always an asset in overcoming another person.

 As I said, it’s one of my favs.